inappstory/android-sdk/docs/Likes_Favorites_Share.md

 IASShareData shareData = data.get("shareData").
 ```

 IASShareData is a class that contains share files (list of file paths) or share url.
 You can use them directly, or if you don't want to customize share logic - you can use class `IASShareManager`.
-It contains 2 methods: `shareToSpecificApp` and `shareDefault` which takes a parameter `BroadcastReceiver receiver`.
+It contains 2 methods: `shareToSpecificApp`, `shareDefault` which takes a parameter `BroadcastReceiver receiver`.
 For example - you can realize next method and use it from your custom share panel:
 ```java
 private void share(@NonNull Context context,
                        @NonNull IASShareData data,